 Dog Registration

-If your dog is registered, you will be sent a re-registration form to the most current postal address you have listed.
+If your dog is already registered, a re-registration form will be sent to the most current postal address on file.

 How do I pay for my dog registration?